|

 RETREAT WITH GESHE PHENDE MARCH 2005

-with which to cover the surface of the earth?
+Where would I possibly find enough leather with which to cover the surface of the earth?
 Yet wearing leather just on the soles of my shoes is equivalent to covering the earth with it.

 Likewise, it is not possible for me to restrain the external course of things.
 But should I restrain this mind of mine what would be the need to restrain all else?